ESG – where to start

 What is ESG?

 ESG encompasses criteria that evaluate a business’s environmental impact, treatment of employees and communities, and corporate governance.
-Rather than solely relying on financial metrics, ESG enables businesses to address broader societal and environmental issues.
-It provides a framework to quantify the overall impact of a business’s activities.
+Rather than solely relying on financial metrics, ESG enables businesses to review their wider impact.

 Why do businesses need to think about ESG?

-By embracing ESG practices, companies enhance transparency, accountability, and risk management.
-This approach helps foster sustainable growth, resilience, and long-term profitability.
-At the same time, it actively contributes to positive social and environmental outcomes.
+By embracing ESG practices, companies enhance transparency, accountability, and risk management, and therefore the trust of all stakeholders.
 ESG offers businesses:

 - Risk mitigation: ESG practices help businesses proactively address environmental and governance issues, reducing the risks associated with climate change, regulatory changes, and potential reputational damage.